clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 Each reducer callback takes one fixed argument:

-The ReducerEvent that triggered the callback.
-It contains several fields.
+The `ReducerEventContext` of the callback which contains an `Event` that contains several fields.
 The ones we care about are:

-1. The `Identity` of the client that called the reducer.
+1. The `CallerIdentity` is the `Identity` of the client that called the reducer.
 2. The `Status` of the reducer run, one of `Committed`, `Failed` or `OutOfEnergy`.
 3. The error message, if any, that the reducer returned.